 45 Whitechapel Road

 The Valuation Tribunal provides a free service and they cannot award costs against you.
-You do however have to meet your own costs in going to the tribunal hearing, including any loss of earnings, and the costs of anyone you chose to represent you.
+You have to meet your own costs in going to the tribunal hearing, including any loss of earnings, and the costs of anyone you chose to represent you.

 Frequently asked questions